1lee/weather-app-demo/README.md

 - My intention was to break up the code in a way that would as closely match my style if I were to code it under normal conditions (i.e. create UI components and pass props through slots, separate logic and data and import via mixins, single purpose components etc)

-- I initially started to use the Google Maps api to resolve the coordinates against the city name, but my api key started erroring so I used this api instead (API Ninjas)[https://api-ninjas.com/api]
+- I initially started to use the Google Maps api to resolve the coordinates against the city name, but my api key started erroring so I used this api instead (API Ninjas)[https://api-ninjas.com/api].
+I understand .env and will remove this repo when this process is finished.

-- The finished app returns the city, temperature, and weather code description for the city name entered in the field, as well as pills to display the last 3 searched (favorites).
+- The finished app returns the city (simple search name only), temperature, and weather code description for the city name entered in the field, as well as pills to display the last 3 searched (favorites).
 My initial intention was to map images to the weathercodes object so that the pictures would depict the description, and have the favorites initiate a search on click.
 I also would have made different choices if the Google Maps api was available to me.